imbforge/NGSpipe2go/README.md

   - regular expressions for barcode and UMI extraction
   - whitelist options: you may provide user-prepared barcode whitelists to filter the extracted barcodes using the ESSENTIAL_WHITELIST option.
 If ESSENTIAL_CORRECT_CB is set true, non matching barcodes will be corrected to barcode alternatives given in the whitelist.
 It also possible to generate a whitelist with likely true barcodes from the data set (as described [here](https://umi-tools.readthedocs.io/en/latest/reference/whitelist.html)) by using the ESSENTIAL_EXTRACT_WHITELIST flag.
 This whitelist would also contain possible barcode alternatives for correcting if possible.
 For each barcode extraction the user may use either the ESSENTIAL_WHITELIST or the ESSENTIAL_EXTRACT_WHITELIST option (but not both).
 - additional (more specialized) parameter can be given in the header-files of the individual pipeline modules (e.g. Hamming distance for correction of barcodes to whitelist barcode in *addumibarcodetofastq.header*).
 The flowchart given above links to the header files of each module to inspect the default parameter set.
-- *targets.txt*: comma-separated txt-file giving information about the analysed samples.
+- *targets.txt*: tab-separated txt-file giving information about the analysed samples.
 The following columns are required (additional columns ignored):
+  - sample: sample identifier.
+If no sample demultiplexing by a 2nd barcode is necessary, may be same as file.
+  - file: Unique short form of the input fastq file name (common prefixes and suffixes can be removed; no dots allowed in file name other than for file suffices).
+These names are grepped against the count file names to merge the *targets.txt* information to the count data.
   - experiment: experiment name
   - sub_experiment: summarizes those samples, which have been distributed to stability bins and belong together for PSI calculation
-  - unique_sample_id: sample identifier.
-If no sample demultiplexing by a 2nd barcode is necessary, may be same as pruned_file_name
-  - pruned_file_name: Unique short form of the input fastq file name (common prefixes and suffixes can be removed).
-These names are grepped against the count file names to merge the *targets.txt* information to the count data.
   - fraction: fraction of cells assigned to each bin
   - bin: index number of signal intensity bin
   - barcode_demultiplex: (only required if design is "amplicon3") 2nd barcode for demultiplexing samples from count file

+Optionally adjust some general pipeline settings defined in the NGSpipe2go ***config*** folder:

+- *bpipe.config.groovy*: define workload manager resources (default workload manager is "slurm", if not needed set executor="local")
+- *preambles.groovy*: define module preambles if needed (or stay with default preambles)
+- *tools.groovy*: define default versions and running environments for all installed pipeline tools, modify accordingly if new tools or tool versions are installed on your system.
+If you want to use a different tool version for a certain project you can overwrite the default value in the pipeline-specific file *NGSpipe2go/pipelines/DNAampliconseq/tools.groovy*.
+Currently, we are using lmod, conda and/or singularity containers as running environments.
+Conda itself is loaded as lmod module if conda tools are specified.
+If you want to use conda but haven't installed it as lmod module make otherwise sure that it is available in the path.

 ## Run the pipeline ##